Best Dentist Near You: How to Choose a Trusted Dental Clinic Close to Home

 4. Temporary High Filling

 Sometimes the filling placed after the procedure may feel slightly high, which can cause discomfort while biting.
+This may cause sharp pain when biting or discomfort when chewing.

 In most cases, this post-root canal treatment pain gradually fades as the tooth heals.